Rsantct/pe.audio.sys/pe.audio.sys/doc/90_System_performance_tuning.md

 The file `loudspeaker/3_way_test/brutefir_config` is intended for you to test your system performance.

-It it simulates a 3 WAY XOVER and DRC convolution system over a simple stereo output sound card
+It simulates a 3 WAY XOVER and DRC convolution system over a simple stereo output sound card

                                                 /--> f.hi.L >--\